uclalemur/rocolive/README.md

 python manaage.py runserver
 ```
 on the command line.
-Now on your browser, visit localhost:8000 to open the interface.
+On your browser, visit localhost:8000 to open the interface.